tonellicueto/ill-said_thoughts_blog/_posts/2022-09-26-theDayImetAtiyah.md

-[^1]: All of this was confirmed in private conversation with the personal research assistant of Atiyah at the time.
+[^1]: These timeline of events was told in private conversation with the personal research assistant of Atiyah at the time.
 For the sake of responsability, I will not reveal this person's identity—one thing is putting myself on the line of fire, other thing is to put other people in that line. <!--[Carlos Zapata Carratalá](https://czapatacarratala.wixsite.com/home) @ZapataCarratala-->

 ***